osmcode/osmium-tool/README.md

 ## Prerequisites

 You need a C++11 compliant compiler.
-GCC 4.8 and clang 3.2 are known to work.
+GCC 4.8 and later as well as clang 3.4 and later are known to work.
 You also need the following libraries:

     Osmium Library
         http://osmcode.org/libosmium